 We have been embedded in ConceptoMed’s design process from day one: holding regular meetings to review the product development process, providing tailored prior art searching, advising on patentability and suggesting how to cover potential workarounds, reviewing priority applications and adding further technical information to strengthen coverage, considering competitor IP and the patent landscape.

 We work directly with CEO Christian Mide and the design team at K8 Industridesign.
 ConceptoMed has been through several rounds of early stage investment, and we have recently accelerated patent applications through to grant and used the Patent Prosecution Highway to demonstrate the viability of the portfolio; this has had a direct and beneficial impact on the growth of the company.
 We have also worked closely with Christian and his team during their commercial negotiations, for example advising on the content of NDAs and commercial presentations.

-Since April 2012, Dehns has drafted and filed over 50 patent applications across 8 families, as well as a number of design registrations and trade marks.
-Patents have so far been granted in 4 families, and applications are pending in a number of territories including UK & Europe, PCT, USA, Brazil, Argentina, Australia, China, Hong Kong, India, Singapore, Japan, Mexico, and Russia.
+Since April 2012, Dehns has drafted and filed over 80 patent applications across 12 families, as well as a number of design and trade mark registrations.
+Patents have so far been granted in 5 families, and applications are pending in a number of territories including UK & Europe, PCT, USA, Brazil, Argentina, Australia, China, Hong Kong, India, Singapore, Japan, Mexico, and Russia.

 In 2015 ConceptoMed entered a phase of product realisation, with CE Mark approval and international distribution agreements in place for their first generation of LuerJack® syringes.
 The current product range includes both “slip” and “lock” syringes, protected by granted patents in Europe and the USA.